Updated on 2024-10-17 GMT+08:00

 Bucket encryption

-You can enable default encryption for a bucket when creating it.
-Then all objects uploaded to this bucket later will be automatically encrypted.
+You can enable server-side encryption for a bucket when creating it.
+Then all objects uploaded to this bucket will be encrypted by default.

 See Function Overview.